 Spirit Trickey leaves as Chief of Interpretation

-Spirit Trickey was selected in October 2012, as the Chief of Interpretation for Klondike Gold Rush NHP’s Seattle Unit.
-Spirit, had been enthusiastic about working at Klondike Gold Rush NHP, "learning about the people who struggled and triumphed during the gold rush.”
-In March 2014, Spirit announced her quitting the National Park Service to work on personal projects.
+Spirit Trickey, started in October 2012, as the Chief of Interpretation for Klondike Gold Rush NHP’s Seattle Unit.
+Spirit, had been enthusiastic about working here and, "learning about the people who struggled and triumphed during the gold rush.”
+In March 2014, realizing her daily work load was limiting her personal projects, decided to quit to pursue them full time.

-Spirit had begun working in 2002, for the NPS at the Little Rock Central High School National Historic Site.
-She later moved from park guide to a interpretive ranger and eventually was named as the acting Chief of Interpretation.
+Spirit had begun working in 2002, as a seasonal at the Little Rock Central High School National Historic Site.
+She later moved from seasonal park guide to a full time interpretive ranger and eventually was named as the acting Chief of Interpretation.

 Spirit was awarded the Freeman Tilden award in 2010 for project establishing the park’s Youth Leadership Academy (YLA).
 The purpose of the YLA is to train young leaders at the historic site and to promote volunteerism, nonviolence, youth empowerment and stewardship for the National Park Service.